spicy-samson/platepal-third/README.md

 # PlatePal

-PlatePal is a Flutter-based mobile application designed to help users plan their meals, search for recipes, and manage their dietary needs.
+PlatePal is a commissioned Flutter-based mobile application designed to help users plan their meals, search for recipes, and manage their dietary needs.

 ## Table of Contents
 - [Features](#features)